Does A Fiddler Crab Fiddle? No! But fiddler crabs sure do some amazing things!

 -- Jane Yolen, author of Owl Moon, How Do Dinosaurs Say Goodnight?, and On Bird Hill

-The humor is irresistible, and Sandford makes good use of it in his paintings.
+of it in his paintings.
 The opening, titular question is illustrated with a top-hatted crab playing a violin.
 Later, readers see crabs with hard hats building in sand, crabs with chef’s hats making pizza, crabs with sunglasses, skateboards, knitting needles, hockey sticks, and more.
 Cheerful and modestly informative, this will be most appreciated where these crabs are familiar. -- Kirkus

 Does a Fiddler Crab Fiddle? poses the sort of questions very young children might indeed ask about fiddler crabs, beginning with the title query and then moving on to whimsical wondering, such as whether they ride skateboards, eat pizza or listen to the radio.
 Not surprisingly to adults, the answer to all of these questions is “no.” Demas and Roehrig augment that simple word with information about activities in which the crabs do engage.
 The book disguises science in a story and does a delightful job of it....The book is charmingly illustrated by John Sanford.
 His crabs are big and full of personality, like the text.